The History of Rock Music: The 2000s

 Oregon's Menomena (2) reinvented the power-trio for the digital age.
 Brent Knopf, the putative guitarist, was not interested in bravura shows but in bionic synthesis: he composed songs with help from software that facilitated the creation of collages and loops.
 The artificial music of I Am The Fun Blame Monster (2003) seamlessly blended the aesthetics of baroque psychedelic-pop of the 1960s, melodic progressive-rock of the 1970s, jarring noise-rock of the 1980s, eccentric post-rock of the 1990s and agonizing emo-rock of the 2000s.
 The instrumental dance score Under An Hour (2005) focused on sophisticated placements of instruments to produce the equivalent of classical fantasias.

-Kayo Dot (1), the new name chosen by Toby Driver for his Boston-based ensemble Maudlin Of The Well, achieved perhaps the most accomplished fusion yet of death-metal, post-rock, jazz and classical music by any band on Choirs of the Eye (2003).
-More obscure and abstract, Dowsing Anemone with Copper Tongue (2006), placed a stronger emphasis on vocal theatrics.
+Kayo Dot (3), the new name chosen by Toby Driver for his Boston-based ensemble Maudlin Of The Well, achieved perhaps the most accomplished fusion yet of prog-metal, post-rock, jazz and classical music by any band on Choirs of the Eye (2003) and the more obscure and abstract Dowsing Anemone with Copper Tongue (2006).
+The first album credited to Toby Driver (10), In the L..L..Library Loft (2005), a Kayo Dot album in diguise, transferred their post-rock into avantgarde chamber music, while the 100-minute concept album Hubardo (2013) turned it into cohesive and elegant fantasias.

 Dear Hunter (1), the brainchild of Boston's singer-songwriter, multi-instrumentalist and arranger Casey Crescenzo, ventured into a six-album rock opera set in the early 20th century starting with Act I - The Lake South The River North (2006) and culminating with Act V - Hymns With The Devil in Confessional (2016), a masterful combination of prog-rock melodramas, Broadway musical styles, and virtuoso confections of nostalgia.